 Participants are taught by leading economists, lawyers, engineers, regulators and development professionals in interactive online lectures.
 Each participant is also guided by an expert tutor in small tutorial groups and is helped to develop a capstone project that they then present in their own organisation.
 Previous projects have included the launch of new regulatory and market development initiatives, improvements to existing innovation offices, and the formation of inter-jurisdictional collaborations.

-To date, around 1000 central banks, security agency and ministry of finance officials have been trained through the programme from more than 220 organisations in more than 135 jurisdictions.
-This has been made possible through the generous support from the Asian Development Bank Institute, the Inter-American Development Bank, the UK Commonwealth Secretariat and the UK Foreign, Commonwealth and Development Office.
+To date, over 1200 central Banks, security agency and ministry of finance officials have been trained through the programme from more than 300 organisations in more than 140 jurisdictions.
+This has been made possible through the generous support from the UK Foreign, Commonwealth and Development Office and the UK Commonwealth Secretariat, the Asian Development Bank Institute, and the Inter-American Development Bank.

 I wish to take this great opportunity to thank the Cambridge Judge Business School family and leadership for taking us through the FinTech & Regulatory Innovation programme.
 The programme is a masterpiece, comprehensive, well planned, and best fit mode of delivery.
 The programme was well designed to provide sustainable building blocks of a knowledge base on the digital economy through the learning and sharing of experiences as well as developing a global network which will forever bring lasting change in my work career.
 The project training and presentations helped me appreciate critical issues that one needs to consider to have buy-in and support within the organisation.
 I am sure I am going to see the full implementation of my proposed project.
 Indeed, the training helped me to think out of the box, and I will surely recommend others to take it. ”

 Fintech & Regulatory Innovation is delivered over eight weeks and requires participants to study for five to six hours each week.